 If you’ve made the decision to avoid palm oil, here are six ways to avoid products that contain it:

 - Palm oil is most commonly disguised under “vegetable oil.”

 - Most snack foods that are pre-packaged and made by corporate giants such as Nestle and Unilever contain palm oil.

 - Ingredients containing the word “palm” are either palm oil or derived from the oil palm fruit.
 Look for 100% coconut oil instead.

 - If a product’s saturated fat content makes up more than 40% of its total fat content, it most likely contains palm oil.

 - If you’re unsure of whether or not a product contains palm oil, type the product name into a search engine along with the words “palm oil,” and scan the search results.

-- To completely avoid palm oil, choose products that only contain oils that are clearly labeled.
+- To completely avoid palm oil, choose products that clearly label their ingredients, the oils in particular.
 This may include 100% sunflower oil, corn oil, olive oil, coconut oil or canola oil.

 One Green Planet